Eileenzyf/ISO-App-Prediction/README.md

-│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── app.py                         <- Flask wrapper for running the model │   ├── __init__.py                   <- Initializes the Flask app and database connection │
+│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── app.py                         <- Flask wrapper for running the model │   ├── __init__.py                   <- Initializes the Flask as ae for nneion │
-├── config                            <- Directory for yaml configuration files for model training, scoring, etc │├──                      <- Configuration files for python loggers │   ├── flask_config.py              <- Configurations that link the flask app to local database or RDS │   ├── model_config.yml              <- YAML file that contains the pipline of the entire mat l th as ato al t sample/ subdirectories are tracked by git.
+├── config                            <- Directory for yaml configuration files for model training, scoring, etc │├──                  <- Configuration files for python loggers │   ├── flask_config.py              <- Configurations that oel to local database or RDS │   ├── model_config.yml              <- YAML file that contains the pipline of the entire mat l th as ato al t sample/ subdirectories are tracked by git.

 │